 There’s no going wrong with any of those garnishes, in my opinion!
-What’s your fave?
+What’s your favourite?

 - Or check out these 20 soup and sandwich recipes

-- 1 tablespoon basil or regular olive oil (Plus more for garnish if you want)
+- 1 tablespoon basil or regular olive oil, plus more to taste for optional garnish

 - 1.5 teaspoons dried basil

-- 1/4 to 1/2 cup creme fraiche or heavy cream (depending on how creamy you want things.
-You can add more if you like things more creamy).
+- ¼ to ½ cup creme fraiche or heavy cream, depending on how creamy you want things

-- Cook onion about 5 minutes until translucent.
-Add garlic and cook one minute.
+- Cook onion, stirring often, until softened, about 5 minutes.
+Add garlic, stir, and cook one minute.

-- Add tomatoes and broth, bring to simmer, cover ajar and cook 10 minutes.
+- Add tomatoes and broth, stir, bring to a boil, then reduce the heat (to about medium-low heat) to a simmer.
+Cover with lid slightly ajar and cook 10 minutes.

 - Stir in creme fraiche (or heavy cream).
 If you want it more creamy, stir in a little more.